 NEW for Incoming Students through Spring 2023

-For traditional students enrolling at MVNU in Fall 2021, Spring 2022, Fall 2022, and Spring 2023, MVNU has implemented a test-optional review process for admission to the university.
+For traditional students enrolling at MVNU in Fall 2022, Spring 2023, Fall 2023, MVNU has implemented a test-optional review process for admission to the university.
 This means applications are considered without standardized test scores.
 An official copy of the high school transcript is required, as GPA and the types of courses taken are used as part of the application review process.

 NOTE: Specific academic programs, courses and some scholarships may require an ACT/SAT score to be submitted.